-• The bank failure occurence start at 01:45 and ends at 02:00.
-Figure 4.8 illustrates the temporal variation of the crest level of the bank during the duration of the failure.

-• The riverbank is defined by adding a depth correction map as shown in Figure 4.9.
+- The bank failure occurrence start at 01:45 and ends at 02:00.
+Figure 4.14 illustrates the temporal variation of the crest level of the bank during the duration of the failure. - The riverbank is defined by adding a depth correction map as shown in Figure 4.15.

-Figure 4.8 Crest level variation during bank failure occurence.
+Figure 4.14 Crest level variation during bank failure occurence.